-A lot of people believe that you either have it…or you don’t.
+Most people believe that you either have one…or you don’t.

 Last week a Facebook follower left this comment on one of my posts:

 That made me sad, but I was so glad to have the opportunity to engage in a dialogue that left her encouraged, and hopefully convinced that she is indeed creative.

 Because I’m convinced that every single person is creative.

 That includes that follower – and you too!

 You Have a Creative Mind

 “So God created man in his own image, in the image of God he created him; male and female he created them.”
 (ESV)

 Man was the pinnacle of God’s creation and obviously, God is Creator.